Frequently Asked Questions

 When Does EMIT begin and how long is the program?

-EMIT is a one calendar year, or 12 month, program which starts the Fall semester of every year.
+EMIT is a one calendar year, or 12 month, program that starts the fall semester of every year.
 This cohort-based degree will use a hybrid model of online delivery as well as meeting every other Saturday in person.

 The EMIT curriculum includes course modules on topics that address the following major themes: